jackmizell12/Mnemonic-Similarity-Task-Online/README.md

 ### Participants

 We recruited 100 YA between the ages of 18-30 and 100 OA participants between the age of 60-80.
-Of these, 84 younger adults(Age: M=23.7, SD=3.77) and 77 older adultsÂ  (Age: M=65.7,SD=4.96)passed attention-check criteria and were included for further analysis.
+Of these, 84 younger adults(Age: M=23.7, SD=3.77) and 77 older adults  (Age: M=65.7,SD=4.96)passed attention-check criteria and were included for further analysis.
 The YA group consisted of 46 women, 36 men, 1 non-binary person, and one person not identifying.
-The OAÂ  77 OA consisted of 42 women, 32 men, and 3 people not identifying.
+The OA  77 OA consisted of 42 women, 32 men, and 3 people not identifying.

 In both groups, the majority of participants identified as White (OA=68, YA=50), while qualitatively it appears the younger adult sample was more racially and ethnically diverse than the older adult sample.
 In the OA group, 4 people identified as Black, 1 as Indigenous, 2 as Middle Eastern, and 1 did not identify.
 2 of the OA participants also identified as Hispanic and/or Latinx.
 In the YA group, 18 people identified as Asian, 9 as Black or, and 8 as Middle Eastern.
 14 of the YA participants also identified as Hispanic and/or Latinx.